danieleteti/mockjsonapi/README.md

 ```

 ## How to use it
 Using MockJSONAPI Server is really siple.
-Just run the executable with the `data.json` file in the exe folder.
+Just run the executable with the `data.json` file in the exe folder (the release already contains a sample `data.json` file).
 You are productive in seconds starting to use the Mock API.
 If you want to "load" data in the server storage, just change the `data.json` with your own data.